 - 15% co-payment for dogs over 8 and cats over 10

 Alternatives to Perfect Pet Insurance

 In this section of the review, we compare Perfect Pet Insurance to pet insurance providers Bought by Many* and Petplan.
-The quotes in the comparison table are based on a 6-month-old mixed breed male dog with no underlying health conditions and living in a South East postcode.
+The quotes in the comparison table are based on a 1-year-old mixed breed male dog with no underlying health conditions and living in a South East postcode.
 We have compared the most comprehensive lifetime pet insurance policies with each of the providers and if you wanted to find out more about each of the providers you can read our independent reviews:

 Perfect Pet Insurance vs Bought by Many vs Petplan

 |Policy type||Lifetime condition limit||Lifetime annual limit||Lifetime annual limit|

 |Maximum vet fee cover||£4,000 per condition||£15,000 per year||

 £12,000 per year

 |Loss & theft||£1,000||£6,000||£2,000|

 |Death of pet cover (if pet dies through illness or injury)||£1,000||£6,000||£2,000|